asherferri/unit-4-project/PROJECT-PROPOSAL.md

 ### Phases of Completion

-  - Create initial file structure
-  - Deploy “Hello World” to Heroku
-  - Create user from UI to DB
-  - Deploy to Heroku, configure DB, set up automatic updates
-  - Add user authentication
-  - Create grocery entry from UI to DB
-  - Show
-  - Edit
+    - Project proposal
-  - Delete
+    - Server Live
-  - Stretch goals
+    - Circuit Diagram
+    - Scout GPIO on Rpi
+    - Light up an LED.

 ### Links and Resources

 - RSO
-- CSS + HTML + Ruby + Rails + the Best Nonsese Playlist from Crust to Adele \m/
+- CSS + HTML + Jsvascript \m/
 - The Google and it's capacity to develop our Googliness.
 - BH brain capacity, time management, and a shton of GIFD.